Ozraptor: Discovery and naming

 The specimen is 8 cm long and 4 cm wide at the lower end.
 From these measurements, a total length for the shinbone was estimated of about 17 to 20 cm and for the animal as a whole of about 2 m.
 Three diagnostic features were established enabling it to be upheld as a distinct species of dinosaur: the ascending process of the astragalus had a rectangular shape with a straight upper end; the astragalar facet had a vertical ridge; the medial condyle was weakly developed.

 Classification

 Only known from one partial leg bone, Ozraptor is difficult to classify.
 In 1998 the describers could not more precisely determine the classification than a Theropoda incertae sedis.
 In 2004 Thomas Holtz thought it was a member of the Avetheropoda.
 In 2005 another study, by Oliver Rauhut, suggested that it was indeed a theropod, and more specifically, a member of the Abelisauroidea based on the presence of the distinct vertical median ridge on the astragalar groove.
 Classified as one, Ozraptor would be the oldest known abelisauroid.
-However, Rauhut would later go on to conclude that none of these defining chararcterists are actually limited to the abelisaurs, and thus Ozraptor can at best be classified as Theropoda indet.
+However, Rauhut would later go on to conclude that none of these defining characterists are actually limited to the abelisaurs, and thus Ozraptor can at best be classified as Theropoda indet.